chrisguest75/docker_examples/87_lazy_pulling/README.md

 * does slim ai use it?
 * Test time to pull and run from registry.
 * NOTE: This does not work on linux - even using containerd.
+* Check how to get these examples working on ubuntu with containerd

 ## Reason